oescoba2/MyWork/README.md

 I also add some pictures or animations for quicker understanding of the results.

 Directories:
+* [Coursework](#coursework): This directory contains some of the cool homeworks, labs, or small projects I did as part of the classes I took at BYU.
+* [DA](#da): contains the work for the data assimilation projects I have worked with.
+* [DRL](#drl): contains my work in implementing deep reinforcement learning (DRL) research in order to learn and apply it.
 * [Modeling_data](#modeling_data): this contains projects where I applied ML, Time Series Analysis, or deep learning in order to model with data and uncertainty.
 * [OTC_Dynamics](#otc_dynamics): contains some of the projects where I modeled using dynamics and then applied optimal control theory (OTC).
-* [DRL](#drl): contains my work in implementing deep reinforcement learning (DRL) research in order to learn and apply it.
-* [DA](#da): contains the work for the data assimilation projects I have worked with.
-* [Coursework](#coursework): This directory contains some of the cool homeworks, labs, or small projects I did as part of the classes I took at BYU.
+* [Notes](#notes): I will be putting in the notes and things I learn as I try to implement research papers or other material  related to the content of the of the directories in this repo.
+I learn better as I summarize and pretend that I will teach someone.
+So the notes will sound like a summary but at the same time as a sort of lecture.
+Notes will be split into subdirectories like my content.

 If any of work was useful to you, please cite this using
 ```